jundalisay/spblist/content/en/spiritual/principles/intro/chapter-02.md

 ---

+A belief system is a logical collection of related ideas that the ego can adopt and attach itself to.

-We define religions as organized belief systems that have the following components:
+We define religions as organized belief systems that are based on fear due to ignorance of how Nature works.

+Science-based beliefs, such as Marxism, overcome fear by their belief in science.
+This is why they, and science-based beliefs, are technically not religions.

+We classify Vedic, Taoist, and Buddhist belief-systems also as non-religions because they have their own 6-sense science to overcome the ignorance and fear of Nature.

+Organized belief systems and religions have the following components:

 1. A founder
 2. Scripture from the founder